raspberrypi/rpi-imager/README.md

 #### Get dependencies

-- Get the Qt online installer from: https://www.qt.io/download-open-source During installation, choose a Qt 5.x with Mingw32 32-bit toolchain and CMake.
+- Get the Qt online installer from https://www.qt.io/download-open-source.
+During installation, choose a Qt 5.x with Mingw32 32-bit toolchain and CMake.

 - If using the official Qt distribution that does NOT have schannel (Windows native SSL library) support, compile OpenSSL libraries ( https://wiki.qt.io/Compiling_OpenSSL_with_MinGW ) and copy the libssl/crypto DLLs to C:\qt\5.x\mingw73_32\bin